The 2020 Tampa Bay Buccaneers are set for maximum prime-time exposure.

 Tampa Bay's 2020 schedule is loaded with premium matchups between Brady and some of the league's top passers.
 In fact, the season begins with a trip to New Orleans, which will feature the NFL's two all-time leaders in passing yards and touchdown passes as Brady takes on Drew Brees.
 A Week 12 visit from the defending Super Bowl champion Kansas City Chiefs will set up a Brady-Patrick Mahomes showdown, and the Bucs schedule also includes games against Green Bay's Aaron Rodgers, Atlanta's Matt Ryan and Detroit's Matthew Stafford.

-Below is the Buccaneers' 2020 game schedule, including the previously-announced preseason slate, followed by more notes (all times Eastern):
+Below is the Buccaneers' 2020 game schedule, followed by more notes (all times Eastern):

 |Sun.||Sept.
 13||at New Orleans||4:25 PM||FOX|